Yankees Manager Reveals Attribute That Makes Aaron Judge Great

 However, having big-time power isn’t the only aspect of Judge’s game that separates him from most major-league players.
 Yankees manager Aaron Boone explained what else makes Judge one of baseball’s biggest stars.

-“He loves, just loves the game,” Boone told Heavy.com.
-“There are people who can get on talent, and he certainly could get by on talent, but I think to be truly great you’ve got to fall in love with the game.
+“He loves, just loves the game,” Boone told Heavy Sports.
+“There are people who can get by on talent — and he certainly could get by on talent — but I think to be truly great you’ve got to fall in love with the game.
 He really loves the game, and it shows every single day.”

-Judge had a love affair from the time he was a young boy growing up in Linden, Calif.
+Judge had a love affair with the game from the time he was a young boy growing up in Linden, California.
 He carried that love to Fresno State and then to the Yankees, who selected him in the first round of the 2013 amateur draft.

 He announced his arrival with the 52-home run season that earned him the AL Rookie of the Year award and he was voted AL MVP after his season of 62 longball.
 Judge has also been selected to five All-Star Games and won three Silver Slugger awards.